pudly/schmopera-hugo/content/articles/ian-smith-of-the-emc-we-unite-through-the-common-language-of-music.md

 ---
-title: "Ian Smith of the EMC: "We unite through the common language of music""
+title: "Ian Smith of the EMC: &quot;We unite through the common language of music&quot;"
 ---

 "Dear members and friends of the European Music Council,